-A group residential facility licensed as a certified health care facility for individuals with intellectual disabilities and related conditions.
 The programming provided in this type of residence is for individuals with extensive needs.
 Direct care staff is on duty 24 hours per day.
-Each individual must receive a continuous active treatment program, which includes an aggressive and consistent program of education, health services, and related services directed toward acquisition of skills for the individual to function with as much self-determination and independence as possible.

-The day/employment support component for individuals residing in an ICF/IID is included in the rate.
+Each individual must receive a continuous active treatment program, which includes an aggressive and consistent program of education, health services, and related services directed toward acquisition of skills to function with as much self-determination and independence as possible.
+The day support component for individuals residing in an ICF/ID is included in the rate.